 We work with our existing customers to identify expansion and cross selling opportunities.
 Existing customers are familiar with and have benefited from the operational and economic benefits of our broadband products, and therefore, sales cycles for existing customers are generally shorter.
 We believe expansion and cross selling opportunities with existing customers are significant given their existing and expected infrastructure spend as service providers leverage their investment in our platform to deliver new services to their customers.
-Our top 20 customers over the period from 2013 to 2016 made subsequent purchases of our products in a majority of the fiscal quarters following their initial purchases.
-As of December 31, 2016, our customers that have been with us for at least one year have, in subsequent years in the aggregate, generally purchased more than the initial amount of purchases made in the first year.
-The first year of purchases is typically the beginning of the deployment of our broadband products.
-This analysis is based on billings, which represent amounts invoiced to customers for products shipped, or for services performed or to be performed, which will be recorded as either revenue or deferred revenue depending on the nature of the arrangement.
+Our top 20 customers over the period from 2013 to September 30, 2017 made subsequent purchases of our products and services in a majority of the fiscal quarters following the quarter in which they made their initial purchases.
+The first quarter of purchases is typically the beginning of the deployment of our broadband products.
+Approximately 54% of all customers that have made initial purchases from us since January 1, 2013 have made additional purchases from us after the initial quarter of purchase.
+These customers purchased on average 3.6 times, 6.2 times, 9.9 times and 14.2 times the value of their initial quarter purchases during the four, eight, 12 and 16 quarters, respectively, following the quarter of initial purchases from us, purchased on average 4.0 times, 7.3 times, 11.7 times and 23.5 times the value of their initial quarter purchases during the four, eight, 12 and 16 quarters, respectively, following the quarter of initial purchase.
+These 20 customers accounted for the substantial majority of purchases by all customers that made initial purchases from us over that period, and all of these 20 customers have made subsequent purchases from us.
+These analyses are based on billings, which represent amounts invoiced to customers for products shipped, or for services performed or to be performed, which will be recorded as either revenue or deferred revenue depending on the nature of the arrangement.

-Our solutions are commercially deployed in over 60 countries by more than 350 customers.
+Our solutions are commercially deployed in over 70 countries by more than 400 customers.
 We expect that a substantial portion of our future sales will be follow-on sales to existing customers.
-During the years ended December 31, 2014, 2015 and 2016, sales to existing customers represented 78%, 63% and 74% of our revenue, respectively.
+During the years ended December 31, 2014, 2015 and 2016 and the nine months ended September 30, 2017, sales to existing customers represented 78%, 63%, 74% and 98% of our revenue, respectively.
 Our business and results of operations will depend on our ability to sell additional products to our existing customer base.

 • Selling New Products.
 Our results of operations have been, and we believe will continue to be, affected by our ability to quickly and effectively design and sell products with improved performance and increased functionality.
 As networks and standards for broadband solutions evolve, we aim to deliver new products prior to our competition.
 For example, the introduction of our DOCSIS 3.0 broadband solution, our CCAP solution and our DOCSIS 3.1 capabilities allowed us to obtain new customers, increase our sales to existing customers, increase our revenue and capture market share.
 We aim to increase our revenue by enabling customers to transition from previously deployed data and video solutions to our integrated CCAP solutions, which can incorporate DOCSIS 3.1 standards as well as our remote-PHY distributed access solution.
-Over the last several years, we have made substantial investments to extend our Axyom software platform to serve the wireless market.
-We are currently engaged in several trials with potential customers for our wireless solutions and expect to generate revenue in the future from sales of wireless solutions to new and existing customers.
+Over the last several years, we have made substantial investments to extend our Axyom software platform to serve the wireless market, and we expect to generate increased revenue in the future from sales of wireless solutions to new and existing customers.
 We have also developed solutions for telecommunications service providers.
 Our ability to sustain our revenue growth will depend, in part, upon our sales of new products.